xiaoyunyang/xiaoyunyang.github.io/content/post/guide-algos.md

 thumbnailImage: /post/images/algorithms-xkcd.png
 ---

 JavaScript is one of the most popular and versatile languages today, but when Brandon Eich first created JavaScript in 1995, it was not recognized as a general purpose programming language.
 JavaScript only ran in the browser and was primarily used to enhance the user interfaces of website (e.g., animation, effects upon hover), thus tightly coupled with the Data Object Model (DOM).
-In recent years, JavaScript has gotten a lot more useful as a language as it can be run independently from the DOM and browser.
+In recent years, JavaScript has gotten a lot more useful as a general purpose language as it can be run independently from the DOM and browser.
 Additionally, JavaScript has also has gotten very sophisticated with the introduction of ES6 and ES7.
 With that, let's take a look at how JavaScript can be used to solve fundamental problems in computer science.
 Specifically, let's look at how to write algorithms and leverage data structures to help us solve problems using JavaScript.

 <!--more-->